-Our properties are located primarily in the mid-western United States and in particular, the State of Michigan (with 47 properties).
+Our properties are located throughout the United States and in particular, the State of Michigan (with 45 properties or 35.9% of our annualized base rent as of December 31, 2013).
 An economic downturn or other adverse events or conditions such as terrorist attacks or natural disasters in these areas, or any other area where we may have significant concentration now or in the future, could result in a material reduction of our cash flows or material losses to our company.